Droste effect

 The Droste effect ([ˈdrɔstə]), known in art as an example of mise en abyme, is the effect of a picture recursively appearing within itself, in a place where a similar picture would realistically be expected to appear.
 This produces a loop which in theory could go on forever, but in practice only continues as far as the image's resolution allows.

-The effect is named after a Dutch brand of cocoa, with an image designed by Jan Misset in 1904.
-It has since been used in the packaging of a variety of products.
-The effect is seen in the Dutch artist M. C. Escher's 1956 lithograph Print Gallery, which portrays a gallery that depicts itself.
-Apart from advertising, the Droste effect is displayed in the model village at Bourton-on-the-Water: this contains a model of itself, with two further iterations.
-The effect has been a motif, too, for the cover of many comic books, where it was especially popular in the 1940s.
+The effect is named after Droste, a Dutch brand of cocoa, with an image designed by Jan Misset in 1904.
+The Droste effect has since been used in the packaging of a variety of products.
+Apart from advertising, the effect is also seen in the Dutch artist M. C. Escher's 1956 lithograph Print Gallery, which portrays a gallery that depicts itself.
+The effect has been widely used on the covers of comic books, mainly in the 1940s.

 Effect

 Origins

 The Droste effect is named after the image on the tins and boxes of Droste cocoa powder which displayed a nurse carrying a serving tray with a cup of hot chocolate and a box with the same image, designed by Jan Misset.
 This familiar image was introduced in 1904 and maintained for decades with slight variations from 1912 by artists including Adolphe Mouron.
 The poet and columnist Nico Scheepmaker introduced wider usage of the term in the late 1970s.